Dr. Mohamed Nafea

 On the application side, I am interested in a wide range of disciplines including information processing systems, image processing, data science, health informatics, as well as social, biological, and legal sciences.

 Join US!
 I am always looking for excelled and self-motivated PhD students to join our research group.
 If you are interested, please check out this flyer and apply accordingly.
-Application not following instructions listed will NOT be reviewed.
+Application not following instructions listed will likely not be reviewed.

 If you are already a student at Missouri S&T, then taking a course that I am offering and doing very well is a great plus.